QuTech-Delft/cQASM-spec/README.md

     x   q[a[1],a[2]]        # Operate on qubits ranging from a[1] to a[2]
     # etc.

 Note, however, that this construct is extremely difficult to support in hardware due to its flexibility and the amount of error conditions.
-Non-simulator targets are unlikely to support it.
+Non-simulator targets are unlikely to support dynamic indexation in conjunction with the set/range notation, so it's recommended to use only a single index when dynamic indexation is needed.

 The following semantics apply to SGMQ/SIMD indexation: